 Modern Methods used to maximise timber yield and lower impact on natural ecosystems.

-High specification adhesives & laminated core construction gives rise to a new era in production technology.
-Bringing quality controlled production of Hardwood, Oak and Pine veneered doors into the modern age.
+High specification adhesives & laminated core construction gives rise to a new era in production technology, bringing quality controlled production of Hardwood and Oak veneered doors into the modern age.

 Protecting the environment and ecosystems

-This evolving technology now makes it possible for the average house owner to afford high class doors such as White Oak, Hardwood and selected Pine doors at a minimal price.
+This evolving technology now makes it possible for the average house owner to afford high class doors such as White Oak or Hardwood at a minimal price.

 All this while maintaining low cost and effective forest management, Yet still providing those in the the Forestry Industry with Employment.